 Sonoma County Small Towns

 An easy hour’s drive north of San Francisco, the journey through Sonoma County begins in the historic town of Petaluma, with its classic stone buildings.
 You could zip straight up U.S. 101 to arrive at the county’s northernmost town, the poshly perfect Healdsburg, but that would be missing the essence of this nook-and-cranny wine region—like the towns of Sonoma, Sebastopol, Santa Rosa, and Guerneville.
 It’s all about slowing down here, mingling with winemakers and locals, and knowing that it doesn’t get much better than this.

-When to visit Sonoma County?
 Until a few years ago, agriculture-rich Sonoma County was primarily a summertime destination.
 But now the towns buzz year-round, thanks in part to festivals like January’s month-long An Olive Odyssey olive festival, the Sonoma County Fair, spring’s winery open houses, and autumn’s harvest events.
+Visitors can glamp year-round at Wildhaven Sonoma, where safari-style tents with vineyard-mountain views are outfitted with queen beds and heaters.
 Another year-round draw is the Sonoma Raceway, about a dozen miles south of downtown Sonoma, which is one of the few places in the state that hosts NASCAR races.
 Or come during the holiday season and you can ring in the New Year at boisterous parties at the county’s restaurants, wineries, and storybook inns.